bvandewe/cml-cloud-manager/notes/ARCHITECTURE_REVIEW_AND_REFACTORING_PLAN.md

 ## Executive Summary

-A comprehensive architectural review of the `cml-cloud-manager` backend has identified critical scalability and reliability issues.
+A comprehensive architectural review of the `lablet-cloud-manager` backend has identified critical scalability and reliability issues.
 The most urgent concern is the use of blocking I/O in asynchronous contexts, which severely limits throughput.
 Additionally, the `CMLWorker` aggregate has grown into a "God Object," and the distributed transaction handling for worker creation is prone to leaving orphaned resources.

 This document outlines the findings and a phased implementation plan to address these issues, moving towards a cleaner DDD/CQRS architecture.